newjersey/navigator.business.nj.gov/content/src/archived-opportunities/investments-in-womenled.md

 **Benefits:** Ability to meet one-on-one with seasoned investors for feedback and possible funding opportunities.

 **Eligibility:** Product is in the beta (versus alpha) stage of development and has been created with input from clients or potential clients.
 The business has some “proof of concept” revenue.
 Typical pre-money valuation below $5M.
-Typically seeking to raise $250K-$2M.
-Consumer product companies that have annual run-rate revenue of over $1M and gross margins over 40%.
+Typically seeking to raise $250,000-$2M.
+Consumer product companies that have annual run-rate revenue of over $1M and over 40% of gross margin.